itchef/regauge/docusaurus/docs/getting-started.md

 title: Getting Started
 ---

-React Generator CLI is a CLI tool to generate your working React application with minimal and important configurations.
+`regauge` is a CLI tool to generate your working React application with minimal and important configurations.
 It is not an officially supported CLI tool for React application.
 To generate a project, you no need any additional configuration.

 ## Quick Start